 - Remove things that your dog may want to chew.
 Put a little sticky note on your door reminding you to clean up the house (or put the dog inside a contained area) before you leave every day.

 - Give your dog something else to chew on.
 After you’ve picked everything up, leave your dog with something better to chew on.
 This could be a pig’s ear, a bully stick, treats hidden inside a cardboard box, or a stuffed Kong.
 Don’t expect squeaky toys or other inedible dog toys to cut it.
 Letting your dog get her shredding needs out on something appropriate will help reduce the chewing on other things.
+We’ve got a whole list of our favorite puzzle toys here.

 Here are a few of my favorite substitute chew items for dogs: